-Yeah, it's kinda important that you don't 'ask' too much of a power outlet by plugging in something that requires more amperage than the outlet is capable of supplying.
+Yeah, it's kinda important that you don't 'ask' too much of a cigarette lighter socket by plugging in something that requires more amperage than the outlet is capable of supplying.

-If you are unable to determine the maximum number of amps your 12-volt outlet is capable of providing, then go with a portable air compressor with a battery clamp power cord.
+If you are unable to determine the maximum number of amps your 12-volt cigarette lighter socket is capable of providing, then go with a portable air compressor with a car battery clamp power cord.

-If your vehicle doesn't have a 12-volt outlet capable of providing the amount of amperage that the portable air compressor for car tires requires (minimum 15 amps for Viair compressors equipped with a 12-volt 'plug' reviewed on this page), then you will need to get a compressor with power cords that directly clamp to your vehicle's battery.
+If your car doesn't have a 12-volt outlet capable of providing the amount of amperage that the portable air compressor for car tires requires (minimum 15 amps for Viair compressors equipped with a 12-volt 'plug' reviewed on this page), then you will need to get an air compressor with power cords that directly clamp to your car's battery.

-This allows the small compressor to pull as many amps as it needs directly from the battery without worrying about any power outlet fuses blowing.
+This allows the car air compressor to pull as many amps as it needs directly from the battery without worrying about any power outlet fuses blowing.

 This style of portable air compressor has an inline fuse on the positive cable.

-This protects the compressor (and wiring) from too high of amperage draw since the vehicle itself isn't providing the protection via built-in fuses.
+The fuse protects the air compressor (and wiring) from too high of amperage draw since the car itself isn't providing the protection via built-in fuses.

-You need to be able to access your vehicle's battery in order to clamp the air compressor power cord to it, and you have to be confident in connecting/clamping to the battery.
+You need to be able to access your auto's battery in order to clamp the air compressor power cord to it, and you have to be confident in connecting/clamping to the battery.

-Just make sure the compressor power switch in the 'off' position before connecting directly to the battery.
+Just make sure the air compressor power switch in the 'off' position before connecting the power cord.

-Also, in order to reduce sparking potential, it's smart to connect the negative (black) clamp to the battery last and remove it first when disconnecting.
+Also, in order to reduce sparking potential, it's smart to connect the negative (black) power cord clamp to last and remove it first when disconnecting.

 You should now have a better understanding of portable air compressors and understand why it's important to keep an eye on air pressure.

-Your tires are one of the most important parts of your vehicle, including RVs, for safety.
-Having them properly inflated is just one basic part of tire maintenance that you should keep up with.
+Your auto tires are one of the most important parts of your car, truck, or RV, when it comes to safety.
+Having them properly inflated is just one basic part of auto maintenance that you should keep up with.

-If you have a portable air compressor in your home garage, then you are able to easily maintain proper tire pressure, no matter where you are.
+If you have a portable air compressor in your home garage, then you are able to easily maintain proper car tire pressure, no matter where you are.
 It's an essential tool that every one should have.

-Happy motoring and here's to many years of healthy tire life!
+Happy motoring and here's to many years of healthy car tire life!

 Kelly Beasley is co-founder of Camp Addict and loves sharing her enthusiasm for the RVing lifestyle.
 As a full-time RVer since May 2015, Kelly's playful writing style helps make learning about the sometimes dull subject of RV products a bit more interesting.